 "What!"
-I bent over, looking at the floor before looking up again.
+Terry bent over, looking at the floor before again looking up at Mark.
 "She didn't waste much time did she?
 Shit, why didn't you say something, Mark, why didn't you write and tell me?"

 "Why would I write and tell you.
-I didn't think you'd be that bothered.
-You always said that there's plenty of women out there, and we all know what you think about WRAFs."
+I didn't think you'd be bothered.
+You always said there's plenty of women out there, and we all know what you think about WRAFs."

 "Yeah, I know what you're saying, Mark, but she's special."